Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 = Control Flow and Program Structure <ch-control-flow>

-In the previous chapter, we defined the syntax of our Toy Language (IMP) using an Abstract Syntax Tree (AST).
+The previous chapter defined our Toy Language (IMP) using an Abstract Syntax Tree (AST).
-While ASTs are excellent for representing the *structure* of the code (how it is written), they are often awkward for analyzing its *behavior* (how it executes).
+ASTs excel at representing code *structure* (how it's written), but analyzing *behavior* (how it executes) is awkward.

-To analyze a program, we need to view it not as a hierarchy of rules, but as a network of possible execution paths.
+To analyze a program, we need to see it not as a hierarchy of rules, but as a network of execution paths.
-This representation is called the *Control Flow Graph (CFG)*.
+This representation is the *Control Flow Graph (CFG)*.

 #insight-box[
   *Analogy:* Think of an AST as a *Rule Book* --- it lists regulations chapter by chapter.